- David Hammons Is on Our MindOur PickBy Tongo Eisen-Martin, David Hammons, Fred Moten and Anthony Huberman

 Produced at a fraught moment in American history - a time of political assassinations, civic unrest, racial injustice, and national protests - Hammons asks the viewer to contemplate this history and its consequences.
 At a basic level, he is asking the viewer to pray for the government and by extension the American people.
 The American flag is thus a powerful symbol of lives forgotten and promises broken.
 In speaking about this work, Hammons has said that he felt a "moral obligation as a black artist to try to graphically document what I feel socially."
 As art critic Holland Cotter has noted, Hammons' body prints contain "a distinctive mix of popular graphics, black vernacular art, performance art and the emotional weight of Goya's print.
 Humor, particularly in satirical riffs on ethnic stereotyping, prevents clear-cut reading.
 Yet the simple fact that the imprinted bodies are black bodies, and self-portraits, makes the racial politics volatile and profound."

-Screenprint and pigment on paper - Museum of Modern Art, New York
+Screenprint and pigment on paper - The Museum of Modern Art, New York

 Spade in Chains